1 Mg L To Ppm

 Common Mistakes or Misunderstandings

 One common mistake is assuming that mg/L and ppm are always equivalent, regardless of the solution.
 While this is true for dilute aqueous solutions, it can lead to errors in other contexts.
-For example, in a solution of oil and water, the density of the oil is much less than 1 g/mL, so the conversion would not be 1:1.
+As an example, in a solution of oil and water, the density of the oil is much less than 1 g/mL, so the conversion would not be 1:1.

 FAQs